-Mandarin has head-final relative clauses in which a clause-final particle de is followed by the head noun.
+Mandarin has head-final relative clauses that precede a particle de, which in turn precedes the head noun.
 Suppose that a noun NP3 is modified by a subject relative clause with an object NP2.
 This complex noun phrase has [V-NP2-de]-NP3 word order.
 Since Mandarin is a Subject-Verb-Object language, a sentence where this complex NP is the object has Subject-V1-[V2-NP2-de]-NP3 word order.
 Inserting another subject relative clause to modify NP2 yields a DCE sentence with Subject-V1-[V2-[V3-NP1-de]-NP2-de]-NP3 word order (4).